sashank007/world-info/README.md

 # World Info

-## An NPM package which helps you get any information of a Country.
+## An NPM package which helps you get any information of any Country.

 ### There are 2 modules in this package.
 Future functions/modules will be added based on usage and necessity.